MicrosoftDocs/visualstudio-docs/docs/ide/reference/encapsulate-field.md

 ---
-title: "Refactor a field to a property in C# | Microsoft Docs" ms.custom: "" ms.date: "12/14/2016"
+title: "Refactor a field to a property in Visual Studio | Microsoft Docs" ms.custom: "" ms.date: "12/14/2016" ms.reviewer: ""
-ms.reviewer: ""